 Over the Counter and Prescription Antihistamines

 Your doctor may prescribe you prescription antihistamines as well, such as levocetirizine (Xyzal) and cyproheptadine (Periactin).
-While the cyproheptadine can make your drowsy, levocetirizine does not.
-In some cases, H2 blockers, another type of antihistamine may be combined with these medications, including cimetidine (Tagamet) and ranitidine (Zantac).
+While cyproheptadine can make you drowsy, levocetirizine does not.
+In some cases, H2 blockers or another type of antihistamine may be combined with these medications, including cimetidine (Tagamet) and ranitidine (Zantac).
 Always take these prescription medications as directed.

-Topical medical treatments are available hives treatment options.
-One of them is OxyHives.
-OxyHives is a homeopathic remedy for the relief of the ugly, itchy and uncomfortable symptoms of hives.
+Hive treatment options include topical medical treatments.
+OxyHives is one of them.
+OxyHives is a homeopathic remedy for the relief of the ugly, itchy, and uncomfortable symptoms of hives.
 It does not make you drowsy and it does not cause any negative side effects.
 It was formulated by homeopathy experts to provide safe relief from the many symptoms of hives.
-It was created with a unique blend of all-natural ingredients which have been used in the past for treatment of the symptoms of hives.
+It was created with a unique blend of all-natural ingredients that have been used in the past for the treatment of the symptoms of hives.